Mahtter/Secure_File_Service_System/README.md

     ```bash
     python GroupServer.py
     ```
-    *Note: On first run, this generates the Ed25519 signing keys[cite: 100].*
+    *Note: On first run, this generates the Ed25519 signing keys.*

 2.  **Initialize the File Server**:
     ```bash
     python FileServer.py
     ```
-    *Note: The File Server requires the public key generated by the Group Server to start[cite: 101].*
+    *Note: The File Server requires the public key generated by the Group Server to start.*

 3.  **Run the Client**:
     ```bash